ModelEngineering/pySubnetSB/README.md

     mapping pairs: 100%|███████████████████████████████████████████████████████████████████████████████████| 483649090/483649090 [00:29<00:00, 16350750.64it/s]

 As before ``result.mapping_pairs`` is a list of mapping pairs.
 You can display the inferred network form mapping pair 1 using ``result.makeInferredNetwork(1)``.
 There is some stochasticity to the order of the results.

-When we ran this study, inferred network 1 was:
+    result.InferredNetwork(1)

+produces:

     R_31: xFinal_2 -> xFinal_1
     R_10:  -> xFinal_8